Purchase Return: Build Resilient Business Through Effective Returns!

 What is a Purchase Return Journal Entry?

-A purchase return journal entry is used to record the return of goods purchased from a supplier.
+A purchase return journal entry records the return of goods purchased from a supplier.
 It helps update the accounting records and reflect the reduction in inventory or expense due to the returned goods.
 The typical purchase return entry for a return involves debiting accounts payable or cash (depending on the refund method) and crediting either the inventory account or a specific expense account.
 Here’s a purchase return example:

 Assuming you’re returning $500 worth of defective goods to Supplier XYZ, and you received a cash refund: